Special Stories User GuideBack Next

 Tapping Export Story first presents you with a list of the stories you have created: tap the title of the one you would like to export.
 If you have more than one collection, you will be prompted to choose a collection, and then to choose from the stories in that collection.
 An alternative to exporting a single story is to export the whole collection: to do this, select All stories in collection at the top of the list of stories.

-Copy to Special Words
+To Special Words

 When you choose this option, your device switches to the Special Words app, where you should select Add new profile.
 Each page in the story is transferred as its own word, picture and sound card.
 If you have long lines of text in the story, you may need to edit them afterwards in Special Words to make them shorter.